6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 About Mahaastami

-Mahaastami is the essential eventful day in Durga Puja.
-The goddess offers 108 lotus flowers with all the other flowers, typically her favourite, like the Shiuli or Shefali flower and hibiscus flower.
+Mahaastami is a pivotal event in Durga Puja.
+The goddess offers 108 lotus flowers and her other favourites, such as the Shiuli or Shefali and hibiscus flowers.

-A little girl is dressed as the little goddess and prayed to by the priest called “Kumari Puja”.
+During “Kumari Puja,” a little girl dressed as the little goddess is prayed to by the priest.
 Swami Vivekananda first performed this puja in Ramakrishna Mission Belur Math.
-108 earthen lamps are lit to perform the puja during evening prayers or Sandhi Puja.
+108 earthen lamps are lit to perform the puja during evening prayers, or Sandhi Puja.

 The Sandhi Puja is itself a spectacular event to watch.
 One of the priests chants Vedic hymns throughout the Mahaastami puja session.
-A Pushpanjali or flower offering with prayers to the mother goddess by devotees is another event of Ashtami puja.
+A Pushpanjali, or flower offering with prayers to the mother goddess, is another Ashtami puja event.

 Dhak is a typical Bengali musical instrument played during pujas in Bengali communities.
-The overall puja is considered incomplete without the sound of Dhak and other prayer instruments.
+The puja is incomplete without the sound of the dhaak and other prayer instruments.

 About Maha Navami

-The second last day of this five-day festival is quite emotional for everyone.
+The second-to-last day of this five-day festival is quite emotional for everyone.
 The ritual of Mahanavami takes 4-6 hours to perform.
 In earlier days, Bengali aristocrats and priests used to perform animal sacrifices.
 As time has passed, this ritual has changed.

 Vijaya Dashami, Devi Baron, and Sindoor Khela